Inflation: Negative

 Inflation can lead to massive demonstrations and revolutions.
-For example, inflation and in particular food inflation is considered one of the main reasons that caused the 2010–2011 Tunisian revolution and the 2011 Egyptian revolution, according to many observers including Robert Zoellick, president of the World Bank.
+Thomas Sargent, showed how the huge public debt hoarded by Louis XVI stimulated the French revolution.
+After the revolution, inflation replaced debt as a tool for financing the debt.
+The post-revolution hyperinflation is considered as one of the reason for the rise of Napoleon.
+Likewise, the German hyperinflation is considered to be one of the reason for the rise of the Nazi party.
+Inflation and in particular food inflation is considered one of the main reasons that caused the 2010–2011 Tunisian revolution and the 2011 Egyptian revolution, according to many observers including Robert Zoellick, president of the World Bank.
 Tunisian president Zine El Abidine Ben Ali was ousted, Egyptian President Hosni Mubarak was also ousted after only 18 days of demonstrations, and protests soon spread in many countries of North Africa and Middle East.
+The high inflation in Iran, especially of food is considered as one of the main reasons for the 2025-2026 mass protests in Iran.